MonicaDalosto/frontend-mentor-challenge05-profile-card-component/README.md

 ### What I learned

-- I've practiced how to create and use the variables in CSS and the flexbox tools
 - I've practiced how to code using the mobile first concept
+- How to use the background-position to position the images on the background

 ### Continued development